stellarore/home-assistant.io/source/_docs/energy/electricity-grid.markdown

 ### Data provided by your energy provider

 Some energy providers will provide you real-time information about your usage and have this data integrated into Home Assistant.
+The Home Assistant integration [Opower](/integrations/opower) can retrieve usage from many utilities.

 ### Manual Integration